ssfeather/seismic-test-data/calibrations/High_frequency_cal/STS2.5/README.md

 STS-2.5_Q330HR_BH_40_nocoil
 ...
 NRL response file

-test_results/
-... other plots from the Sensor Test Suite

 ## Processing steps
 1. User loads data.
 The input channel (\*CB_BC1.512.seed) is loaded into the top.
 No response information is needed.
 The output channel is loaded in the bottom with the response information.